VoltDB/voltdb-hadoop-extension/voltdb-hive/README.md

 INSERT INTO TABLE VOLTSINK SELECT * FROM SOURCE_TABLE;
 ```

-Make sure that the connected user has privileges to have access to the JAR files and other resources on Hive.
+Make sure that the connected user has the permission to have access to the JAR files and other resources on Hive.